ragingbal/gitbook-ballab/case-studies-big-and-fast-data.md

+## GridMine:

+A product of based on our expertise in big-data and analytics to reduce the cost and time to delivery of big-data analytics. \( [http://gridmine.com](http://gridmine.com) \).
+Product is in launch phase with 5 customers in Europe primarily in the banking and insurance space.

+Customer location : UAE, Serbia, Switzerland

 ## RedZebra Analytics

 A platform for financial transaction processing, customer segmentation and predictive analytics for banks to channel merchant offers to their customers.
 The solution has been deployed in Europe and in the Far East. \( [http://redzebra-analytics.com](http://redzebra-analytics.com) \).
-We provided the CTO services and the technology team.
+We provided the CTO services, Product Engineering and the Professional Services Team.

 Customer location : UK / Germany